 - continuous improvement in the team becomes a way of life

-OK, enough intro, let’s get to the practicals.
-For each element I talk about today, I’m going to give you an actual question you can ask when leading a team through change to find out how they’re doing and how they might be able to improve.
+OK, enough intro.
+Let’s get to the practicals.
+I’m going to give you an actual question you can ask when leading a team through change to find out how they’re doing and how they might be able to improve.

 Know your strengths

 Our strengths are those qualities which energise us and which we are great at or could be great at.
-In a team setting, this works in two ways – at the individual level and at the overall team level.
+In a team setting, this works in two ways – at the individual and team level.

-When you have dominance of a particular strength or a particular cluster of strengths, such as Thinking strengths or Relational strengths, it can help explain why the team is energised by certain activities and not by others.
+When you have dominance of a particular strength or a particular cluster of strengths, such as Thinking strengths or Relational strengths, it can help explain why the team is energised by certain activities.

 For example, a highly Relational team (all about the talk and discussion and connection) can be catalysed by an Execution strength like Results focus – pointing all that great energy for connecting towards an outcome.
 Knowing who to go to, to get the best from the team can be transformative.